barrykfl-design/auditor-ai/README.md

 3. Installation

 We used LM Studio and using "google/gemma-3-4b" LLM free tier by default.
-For the Auditor-AI tool, just download the exe and then run directly.
+For the Auditor-AI tool, just download the "Auditor-AI.exe" and then run directly.

 3. Configuration